cbrennanpoole/Qualitative-Self/README.md

 `CREATIVE STRATEGIST and PRINCIPAL CHIEF of OPERATIONS`
 Covington, GA | Nov 2018 - Present

-1. Received invitation from Executive Producer of [SXSW 2020 Pitch](https://docs.google.com/spreadsheets/d/1i23nUbKEccvqhnrTq8qfO9Y0vqb85VezkMIzTIjjP-k/edit?usp=sharing "with a 48 - hour deadline : Think.FailHuge Think.ContinuousImprovement inception with a 48-hour to deadline invite to apply.")
+1.  **Invitation from Executive Producer** of [SXSW 2020 Pitch](https://docs.google.com/spreadsheets/d/1i23nUbKEccvqhnrTq8qfO9Y0vqb85VezkMIzTIjjP-k/edit?usp=sharing "with a 48 - hour deadline : Think.FailHuge Think.ContinuousImprovement inception with a 48-hour to deadline invite to apply.")
 2. **Extend reach** to garner attention of [The United Nations](https://drive.google.com/file/d/1v3chrKnW2E2dnxMvnXHgXMsHmLyA_Jl5/view?usp=sharing "had to vet; but it's more than legit : again however - no 'chasing' with twenty - three attempts of encouragement trying to get with Wind all - in; reason for not 'chasing' `Legal entity : Chasing the Wind LLC` : `Team` —less; plus being recognized for a conceptual sustainable model while not being a sustainable entity felt like (and likely is) utter `hypocrisy") - Habitat in partnership with Dubai Municipality and UAE [International Awards for Best Practices in Sustainable Development](http://dubaiaward.ae/).
-3. Short-lists :
+3. **Short-lists** :
     - [Red Herring’s Top 100`](https://www.redherring.com/events/top-100/ "North American Tech Startups").
     - [`Inc 5000`; `annual publication`](https://www.inc.com/inc5000 "no chasing - plus they sought money"),
     - [Oak Labs.
 Silicon Valley accelerator](https://www.oakslab.com/)